gueux/dev-ops-hyperkube/README.md

 # docker-hyperkube
-Start up the kubernetes hyperkube master with one minion
+Start up the kubernetes hyperkube in Vagrant